Patrick Culbert

 Patrick L. Culbert (March 22, 1948 – October 9, 2024) was an American politician from the state of New Hampshire.
 He served as a Republican member of the New Hampshire House of Representatives, representing the Hillsborough 20th district from 1988 to 1990 and the Hillsborough 37th district from 2012 to 2014.

+Political career

+Culbert was elected to the New Hampshire House of Representatives for the Hillsborough 37 district in 2012, receiving 6,923 votes.
+He advanced from the September 11 primary and was re-elected in the general election held on November 6, 2012, with 974 votes.
+At the beginning of the 2013 legislative session, he served on the Health, Human Services and Elderly Affairs Committee until 2014.

+Death

 Culbert died in Pelham, New Hampshire on October 9, 2024, at the age of 76.